makersacademy/chitter-challenge/README.md

 ```
 -----
 ## Features:
-- user can post a new message.
+- user can post a new message & their username.
 (CREATE)
 - user can view all messages.
 (READ)
 - messages include time it was created.
 - user can sign up for chitter.